 Although if you need something a little more noticeable, check out our review of another Knog product – their particularly bright R70 taillight.

-- 5 light modes - 40 lumens for the front; 20 lumens for the rear
+- 5 lighting modes - 40 lumens for the front; 20 lumens for the back

 - Magnetic holder